NAU-IoT/RemotePiControl/README.md

 This solution can also be done using a D1MiniPro.
 The D1MiniPro solution is not fully developed, and can only implement the reset function.
 You can find this solution documented here: https://github.com/NAU-IoT/D1Mini-RemotePiReset

+## Components:

+**Raspberry Pi 4**

+   Used to interpret reset command over MQTT and send signal to relay

+**RASPBERRY PI IO Board**

+   Wired through the relay, this is what is being controlled

+**RELAY**

+   Wired so that when the Pi 4 sends a signal, the relay cuts or allows power to the IO Board:

+   - Cut power for 5 seconds (reset)

+   - Indefinitely cut power (stop)

+   - Indefinitely allow power (start)

+A normal standalone relay is fine for use, but the relay hat can be found here: https://www.amazon.com/gp/product/B07CZL2SKN/ref=ppx_yo_dt_b_asin_title_o00_s01?ie=UTF8&psc=1

 # Running with Docker